The Gambling Law Review: Gambling: A Legal and Philosophical Overview

 If this is thought to be a somewhat slender and theoretical basis as a cultural foundation for gambling, it is worth noting that there are more than 70 references in the Old Testament to the drawing of lots to determine God's will (including, for example, the decision to throw Jonah into the whale and David's decision to start battle against the Philistines).
 The tools of divination (the stones of Urim and Thummim) were literally attached to the breastplate of the priest in the Book of Exodus.
 In the New Testament, following the death of Judas, the apostles decided upon the identity of the new apostle (Matthias) by a similar process and, in a completely different religious context, the identity of the Dalai Lama is revealed by the random selection of names spun round in bowls of barley meal.

 So at the heart of gambling behaviour we find practices that emulate important sacred rites.
 Gambling practices often refer explicitly or obliquely to one's wider fate in life, such as 'the wheel of fortune' or calling upon the 'Fates' or 'Lady Luck'.
-Gambling may therefore be seen as an abuse of religious tools for worldly purposes.
+Gambling may, therefore, be seen as a misuse of religious tools and practices for worldly and material purposes.
 All these factors create feelings of suspicion (and perhaps also superstition) in relation to gambling.
 To be clear, gambling and religious divination are not the same, and do not necessarily spring from the same origins, but they do tap into the same deep human beliefs about fate, luck and mechanisms for predicting the future.
 Even now, we still toss a coin to make decisions.
 By doing so, we are taking that decision from human hands, and placing it in the 'lap of the Gods'.